baidyprod/Python_Pro_GIT/README.md

-# Homework - Parsing Functions
+# Homework - Working with git, making parsing functions

 This repository contains the implementation of two parsing functions: `parse` and `parse_cookie`.
 The purpose of these functions is to process and extract information from input data.